BrianMGreen2/BitNBio-Project/README.md

 ---

+## Deeper reading

+This repository was also designed as a case study in **context engineering** — how to build the information architecture an AI system needs to be trustworthy across the full lifecycle of a knowledge-intensive domain, not just at initial deployment.

+Three documents develop this argument at increasing levels of abstraction:

+**[BACKGROUND.md](BACKGROUND.md)** explains why the preclinical-to-clinical translational gap exists at the biological level — the specific, predictable failure modes of species-specific pathway divergence that the current IND process does not require to be characterised, and why systematic cross-species analysis can identify them before clinical trials begin.

+**[AI_ASSISTED_CONTENT.md](AI_ASSISTED_CONTENT.md)** argues that closing the translational gap requires not just better data but custom-synthesised content for each of the six professional communities involved in a drug development programme — and what three constraints (grounded context, runtime validation, appropriate confidence propagation) make AI-assisted content generation trustworthy rather than dangerous in that setting.
+It includes a reading guide mapping each audience to the documents and tools most relevant to their role.

+**[CONTEXT_ENGINEERING.md](CONTEXT_ENGINEERING.md)** is the meta-level argument: the five design layers in this project — knowledge schema, evidence lifecycle, structured uncertainty representation, gap prioritisation, and lifecycle update architecture — are the correct layers to design, in that order, for any knowledge-intensive domain where AI systems will be used for high-stakes decisions.
+The Rb pathway is the worked example; the architecture is the transferable claim.

+Readers primarily interested in the biology and the pipeline can ignore these documents entirely.
+Readers interested in how to design AI systems that remain trustworthy as their knowledge base grows will find the most substantive material there.

+---

 ## Contributing

 We welcome contributions from researchers in genetics, computational biology, pharmacology, and translational medicine.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.